notvine-co/API/README.md

 # Kynos 🌧️
-Cloud API example for a project similar to Vine.
+Basic web application example for a similar website to Vine, I also wanted an alternative to Spring.
 <br>

 > [!CAUTION]
 > This project has only recently been started so I do not recommend using it in a production environment yet...
 <br>

 ### Contributing